Angluca/cex/docs/README.md

 #### `arr$len` unified length

-`arr$len(array)` macro is a ultimate tool for getting lengths of arrays in CEX.
+`arr$len(array)` macro is an ultimate tool for getting lengths of arrays in CEX.
 It supports: static arrays, char buffers, string literals, dynamic arrays of CEX `arr$` and hashmaps of CEX `hm$`.
-Also it's a NULL resilient macro, which returns 0 if `array` argument is NULL.
+Also, it's a NULL resilient macro, which returns 0 if `array` argument is NULL.

 > [!NOTE]
 >
 > Not all array pointers are supports by `arr$len` (only dynamic arrays or hashmaps are valid), however in debug mode `arr$len` will raise an assertion/ASAN crash if you passed wrong pointer type there.

 Example: